nickofolas/mpris-rich-presence/README.md

 * [Playerctl](https://github.com/altdesktop/playerctl)
 * PyGObject
   * There's no one way to install this, so please refer to its installation documentation [here](https://pygobject.readthedocs.io/en/latest/getting_started.html)

+Once you have those both installed, then you're ready to install the program itself.